Give Wisdom. Share Joy. Get up to 30% off the best gift for pet parents

 Here’s what a vet needs to know about HCM

-Cats that are at risk for developing hypertrophic cardiomyopathy should be examined at least once a year by a veterinarian, preferably a cardiologist as HCM requires an echocardiogram (heart ultrasound) for definitive diagnosis and to understand the severity of the condition for the individual cat.
-As there is no curative treatment for the condition, therapy is guided to addressing disease sequelae.
+Cats that are at risk for developing hypertrophic cardiomyopathy should be examined at least once a year by a veterinarian, preferably a cardiologist, as HCM requires an echocardiogram (heart ultrasound) for definitive diagnosis and to understand the severity of the condition for the individual cat.
+As there is no curative treatment for the condition, therapy is directed at addressing disease sequelae.
 Clinical signs vary among affected cats and treatment should be optimized for the individual cat.
 Treatment options may include beta-blockers and medications for prevention of thrombi (clots).
 Should the disease progress to heart failure, medications for treatment of cardiac failure are indicated.

 For Breeders